Ouxsoft/LHTML/docs/README.md

 ## Language

+LHTML5 documents consist of tree elements containing attributes and inner text.
+The language is intentionally considerate of the roles and communication between:

+ + Backend developer;
+ + Template designers;
+ + Search indexes;
+ + Frontend developers;
+ + UX/UI designers;
+ + WYSIWYG users; and
+ + Web browser.

 ### HTML5 Spec Inheritance
-Except for providing instruction for LHTML5 modules, a LHTML5 document MUST adhere to HTML5 standards.
 The [HTML5 spec](https://html.spec.whatwg.org/multipage/) defines how static markup documents are sent from the web server to the browser.
-After a LHTML5 document is parsed it MUST adhere to the HTML5 standards without exception.
+All LHTML5 elements and attributes MUST adhere to HTML5 standards except for those that are part of a element used to instantiate a module or its child arguments.
+If an LHTML5 document is build for site visitor then the built document SHOULD adhere to HTML5 standards without exception.

-### LHTML5 Module Instructions

-LHTML5 can on the surface look like an oversimplified and somewhat embellished HTML5 document.

-The over simplicity stems from

-LHTML5 modules being able to alter the document and automate redundant elements.

-The embellished looks come from custom elements that are used to instantiate modules.

-### Example Document
+#### Example Document

-A basic LHTML5 unparsed document looks like this:
+This is an example of an unparsed LHTML5 document:

 ```html5
 <html>